Byodo-In (Hawaii)

-The temple is a replica of a 900-year-old Buddhist temple at Uji in Kyoto Prefecture of Japan.
-Contrary to popular belief, it is not a functioning Buddhist temple in the proper sense as it does not host a resident monastic community nor an active congregation.
+Contrary to popular belief, the Byodo-In is not a functioning Buddhist temple in the proper sense as it does not host a resident monastic community nor an active congregation.
 Inside the Byodo-In Temple is a 18 ft statue of the Lotus Buddha, a wooden image depicting Amitābha.
 It is covered in gold and lacquer.
 Outside is a three-ton, brass peace bell.
 Surrounding the temple are large koi ponds that cover a total of 2 acre.
 Around those ponds are lush Japanese gardens set against a backdrop of towering cliffs of the Koʻolau Range.
 The gardens are home to sparrows, peafowl, and swans.
 The temple covers 11000 sqft.

 The Byodo-In Temple is visited and used by thousands of worshipers from around the world.
 It welcomes people of all faiths to participate in its traditions.
 Apart from worship, the temple grounds are also used for weddings and office meetings.

 Ancient Japan

 Byodo-In Temple is a smaller-scale replica of the Byōdō-in, a World Heritage Site near the ancient city of Kyoto, originally a monastery founded by Fujiwara no Yorimichi in 1052 of the Heian period.
 It was famous for its Vairocana statue.
 The statue was lost and replaced in 1053 with a large wooden statue of Amitābha, a national treasure carved by the Japanese artisan Jōchō.

 The Amitābha statue stands in the midst of the Phoenix Hall (鳳凰堂, Hōōdō), an artistic reproduction of Sukhavati, the pure land of Amitābha.
 It is called the "Phoenix Hall" in English in reference to the two fenghuang birds stretching their wings upon the temple roof.
 Fifty-two wooden images of bodhisattvas surround Amitābha, dancing and playing musical instruments on floating clouds.

 From 2001 to 2007, the temple underwent restoration in the spirit of preservation of Japan's ancient heritage.

+The original Byōdō-in is wooden and constructed without the use of nails.

 Modern Hawaiʻi

-Byodo-In Temple was commissioned and built largely by concrete (the original is wooden without the use of nails) in 1968 at its present location in the Valley of the Temples to celebrate the centennial anniversary of the arrival of Japanese culture to Hawaiʻi.
+Byodo-In Temple was commissioned and built largely by concrete in 1968 at its present location in the Valley of the Temples to celebrate the centennial anniversary of the arrival of Japanese culture to Hawaiʻi.
 It was dedicated by Governor John A. Burns, a favorite of the Japanese community for his long service for the cause of Japanese rights during the state's territorial years.

 Japanese immigrants entered the Kingdom of Hawaiʻi and later Territory of Hawaiʻi to labor in the sugarcane and pineapple plantations.
 They joined the Chinese, Filipino, Korean, native Hawaiians and Portuguese.